OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Groups/The Shadewatch.md

-- A group of vigilante and outlaws that are the de fact  protectors of [[Jorenn Village]]
+- A group of vigilante and outlaws that are the de facto protectors of [[Jorenn Village]]
 - Every night they come back to the village and people are encouraged to cheer because they've been out in the wilds killing demons